lewisdoesstuff/SambaUtils/README.md

 ### Dependencies

-* Project targets .NET Framework 4.7.
-There shouldn't be any issues building for NET 5.0, if needed.
+* Project targets .NET 6.
+SDK required for building.
+    - We don't call anything specific, so building for .NET 4.8 or .NET 5 isn't an issue.

 ### Building